wangonya/wangonya.com/content/blog/arrow-this.md

 using an arrow function, `this` is not bound to anything and it just inherits from the parent scope which in this case is the window.
-Adding a `console.log(this)` before the `return` in the arrow function returns a `Window` object, so its looking for `Window.food` and `Window.beverage` which will obviously both be `undefined`.
+Adding a `console.log(this)` before the `return` in the arrow function returns a `Window` object, so it's looking for `Window.food` and `Window.beverage` which will obviously both be `undefined`.

-Arrow functions are therefor not suited as object methods.
+Arrow functions are therefore not suited as object methods.

 Another common problem area would be with event handlers.
 Here's an
 example: